DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 **Exercise.**  Suppose you import Pandas twice under different names, once with `import pandas as pd` and once with `import pandas as pa`.
 What do you think happens?
 Can you write a short program that tests your conjecture?
 (This will take a little thought, feel free to consult your neighbor.)

 ## The Pandas package

-Pandas is Python's data management package and an essential component of data work in Python.
+Pandas is Python's data management package and an essential part of data work in Python.
 The authors [describe it](http://pandas.pydata.org/) as "an open source library for high-performance, easy-to-use data structures and data analysis tools in Python."
 That's a mouthful.
-Suffice it to say that we can do pretty much anything in Pandas that we can do in Excel -- and more.
+Suffice it to say that we can do pretty much everything in Pandas that we can do in Excel -- and more.
 We can compute sums of rows and columns, generate new rows or columns, compute pivot tables, and lots of other things.
 And we can do all this on much larger files than Excel can handle.

 We'll come back to all of these things later in the course, but for now we'll focus on data input:  how to get data into a Python program.